accel-brain/accel-brain-code/subdir/README.md

 ## Description

- This plugin put your concentration on writing and motivation to post a blog on the path to peak performance.
-The function of this tool is inducing you to be extreme immersive mind state.
+ The function of this library is inducing you to be extreme immersive mind state on the path to peak performance.
+You can handle your mind state by using this library which is able to control your brain waves by the binaural beat and the monaural beat.

 ### Concept of Binaural beat and Monaural beat

- You can handle your mind state by using this library which is able to control your brain waves by the binaural beat and the monaural beat.

  According to a popular theory, brain waves such as Delta, Theta, Alpha, Beta, and Gamma rhythms tend to be correlated with mind states.
 The delta waves(1-3 Hz) are regarded as the slowest brain waves that are typically produced during the deep stages of sleep.
 The theta waves(4-7 Hz) are offen induced by the meditative state or focusing the mind.
 The alpha waves(8-12 Hz) are associate with relaxed state.
 The beta waves(13-29 Hz) normal waking consciousness.
 The Gamma waves(30-100 Hz) are the fastest of the brain waves and associated with peak concentration and the brain's optimal frequency for cognitive functioning.